Total dissolved solids: Practical implications

 When measuring water treated with water softeners, high levels of total dissolved solids do not correlate to hard water, as water softeners do not reduce TDS; rather, they replace magnesium and calcium ions, which cause hard water, with an equal charge of sodium or potassium ions, e.g. Ca2+ ⇌ 2 Na+, leaving overall TDS unchanged or even increased.
 Hard water can cause scale buildup in pipes, valves, and filters, reducing performance and adding to system maintenance costs.
 These effects can be seen in aquariums, spas, swimming pools, and reverse osmosis water treatment systems.
-Typically, in these applications, total dissolved solids are tested frequently, and filtration membranes are checked in order to prevent adverse effects.
+Typically, total dissolved solids are tested frequently in these applications, and filtration membranes are checked to prevent adverse effects.

-In the case of hydroponics and aquaculture, TDS is often monitored in order to create a water quality environment favorable for organism productivity.
-For freshwater oysters, trouts, and other high value seafood, highest productivity and economic returns are achieved by mimicking the TDS and pH levels of each species' native environment.
-For hydroponic uses, total dissolved solids is considered one of the best indices of nutrient availability for the aquatic plants being grown.
+In the case of hydroponics and aquaculture, TDS is often monitored to create a water quality environment favorable for organism productivity.
+For freshwater, oysters, trouts, and other high-value seafood, the highest productivity and economic returns are achieved by mimicking the TDS and pH levels of each species' native environment.
+For hydroponic uses, total dissolved solids are considered one of the best indices of nutrient availability for the aquatic plants being grown.

 Because the threshold of acceptable aesthetic criteria for human drinking water is 500 mg/L, there is no general concern for odor, taste, and color at a level much lower than is required for harm.
-A number of studies have been conducted and indicate various species' reactions range from intolerance to outright toxicity due to elevated TDS.
-The numerical results must be interpreted cautiously, as true toxicity outcomes will relate to specific chemical constituents.
-Nevertheless, some numerical information is a useful guide to the nature of risks in exposing aquatic organisms or terrestrial animals to high TDS levels.
+Several studies have been conducted that indicate various species' reactions range from intolerance to outright toxicity due to elevated TDS.
+The numerical results must be interpreted cautiously, as accurate toxicity outcomes relate to specific chemical constituents.
+Nevertheless, some numerical information is a helpful guide to the nature of risks in exposing aquatic organisms or terrestrial animals to high TDS levels.
 Most aquatic ecosystems involving mixed fish fauna can tolerate TDS levels of 1000 mg/L.